Yoneda Lemma for Simplicial Spaces: Left Fibrations and the Covariant Model Structure

 \begin{proof} Let $\mathcal{L}$ be the collection of maps of the following form

-Note that $L$ is a set of cofibrations in $s\s_{/X}$ with the Reedy model structure.
-This allows us to use the theory of Bousfield localizations (Theorem \ref{The Localization for sS}) with respect to $\mathcal{L}$ on the category $s\s_{/X}$.
-It results in a model structure on $s\s_{/X}$ which automatically satisfies all the conditions we stated above except for the fact that fibrant objects are exactly the left fibrations, which we will prove here.
-So, let $L \to X$ be a Reedy fibration.
-We will show that $L \to X$ is a left fibration if and only if it is fibrant in the localization model structure.
-By assumption we have following commuting triangle
+Note that $\mathcal{L}$ is a set of cofibrations in $\ss_{/X}$ with the Reedy model structure.
+This allows us to use the theory of Bousfield localizations (\cref{The Localization for sS}) with respect to $\mathcal{L}$ on the category $\ss_{/X}$.
+The resulting model structure immediately satisfies all the conditions above and in particular the fibrant objects are precisely the left fibrations by \cref{lemma:fibrant objects in localized model structure}. \end{proof}

-where the vertical arrows are Kan fibrations.
-The top map is an equivalence if and only if $L \to X$ is a left fibration.
-By Corollary \ref{Cor Fiberwise equiv for Kan fib} the top map is an equivalence if and only if the fiber over $f \in Map(F(n),X)$